When it comes to women’s health, there is an intimate relationship between women’s hormones, blood sugar and insulin levels.

 In addition to good nutrition, daily movement and exercise is a vital way to help your body become more sensitive to insulin and decrease blood sugar levels.
 That said, for women who struggle with hormonal imbalances, especially high cortisol levels or PCOS, should avoid over-exercising as this can stress out the adrenal glands and cause burnout.
 This is why I advocate for a balanced and moderate approach to exercise which includes a combination of HIIT cardio, strength training and low intensity activities such as yoga or walking.

 Finally, your lifestyle plays a huge role in hormonal balance and optimal health.
 Prioritizing stress management, getting enough sleep and getting in a healthy amount of daily activity are key to balancing hormone levels, increasing your energy levels and enabling your body to function properly.

 As I so often tell my clients, it’s not just about diet and exercise.
 Lifestyle plays a huge role in hormonal balance and optimal health.
 For women who want to lose weight, it’s important to first balance hormone levels and stabilize your blood sugar levels first so that your body is healthy enough to naturally shed weight.

 One of the first steps to bringing balance to your hormones is through a personalized nutrition protocol and a lifestyle program.
 Improving your nutrition helps you improve hormonal balance and your overall metabolic health.
 All so you can boost your energy levels, dramatically improve your health and maintain a healthy body weight.

-For more information on my Dieting to Thriving Method, visit my programs page and learn more. ⠀
+For more information on my Better Body Composition Program, click here and learn more. ⠀